 Poachers in Africa and Asia are known to poison the carcasses of elephants they have killed, after they take the tusks, to kill any vultures that come to clean up the mess, believing the gathering birds might reveal the scene of the crime.
 Ranchers frustrated by large cat attacks on their livestock poison cattle carcasses to kill the carnivores, but the poison also kills the vultures that come to pick the carcass clean.
 And vultures die from eating meat killed by hunters using lead bullets; the birds slowly die from lead poisoning.
 A study done in southern Africa revealed that about 25 percent of the white-backed vultures Gyps africanus tested had high levels of lead in their blood.

 The California condor Gymnogyps californianus, white-rumped vulture Gyps bengalensis, Indian vulture Gyps indicus, slender-billed vulture Gyps tenuirostris, and red-headed vulture Sarcogyps calvus are at critical risk.

 To conserve these graceful scavengers, breeding programs, education, and awareness programs have been started for endangered vultures by organizations like The Peregrine Fund and Vulture Rescue.
 San Diego Zoo Global is significantly involved in the California Condor Recovery Program.

-There are people out there fighting for these birds, and so can you!
+There are people fighting for these birds, and so can you!
 Place trash in the right bin, don’t use dangerous chemicals, dispose of harmful substances responsibly, and recycle.
+If you are a hunter, please use non-lead bullets.
 These are all ways that you can help wildlife, including those misunderstood vultures.